GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/05.141-150/03.Born/docs.md

 ---
+title: |
-title: 143.
-Born
+    143. Born - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 143.
+Born.
+How solemn are the words, And yet to faith how plain, Which Jesus uttered while on earth "Ye must be born again!"
+"Ye must be born again!"
+For so hath God decreed; No reformation will suffice 'Tis life poor sinners need.
+    keywords:  |
-    keywords: Christ in Song, Born, How solemn are the words,
+        Christ in Song, adventhymnals, advent hymnals, Born, How solemn are the words.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 143. BORN
+####  Christ in Song,

 ```txt
 1.